A08rpita0/Loan-Approval-Prediction/README.md

-# 🏦 Loan Approval Prediction App
+# 🏦 Loan Approval Prediction Website

 A machine learning–based web application built using **Streamlit** that predicts whether a loan application is likely to be **approved or rejected** based on applicant details.